Felony insurance fraud dropped to misdemeanor

 Multiple counts of receiving stolen property reduced to one

 Client charged with three counts of receiving stolen property.
-Client pleaded guilty to one count of computer crime and fined.
+The client pleaded guilty to one count of computer crime and fined.
 The charges of receiving stolen property were deferred for nine months in exchange for client paying restitution and completing community service and were eventually dismissed and are now eligible for annulment.

 Client charged with felony first-degree assault and held on $25,000 cash bail waiting for probable cause hearing.
-Case dismissed at probable cause hearing due to lack of evidence.
+Case dismissed at probable cause hearing due to a lack of evidence.

 Client received a lifetime disqualification of his CDL based upon a second major conviction on his driving record.
 Attorney Stephen C. Brown was able to vacate one of his major convictions and replace it with a violation, allowing the client to reinstate his CDL.

 Felony and misdemeanor charges dropped due to insufficient evidence

 Client charged with felony second-degree assault and misdemeanor simple assault, both of which were domestic violence-related, forcing the client to relinquish his guns.
 The charges were dismissed at the probable cause hearing due to insufficient evidence.
 As a result, the client’s handguns were returned.